 Promptly at 6 o'clock A. M., the rising bell calls the students to another day's duties.
 At 6:40 all assemble in the parlor for morning worship, and twenty minutes later sees the family at breakfast.
-The food is plain, but well cooked and of the students assist in the work of the house, until time to leave for school.
+The food is plain, but well cooked and mediate work, has made an at- appetizing.
+After breakfast, most of the students assist in the work of the house, until time to leave for school.